tapiwamwila/Computing_Artifact/README.md

 # LSTM Streamflow Prediction

 This repository contains a computing artifact focusing on using a Long Short-Term Memory (LSTM) neural network to predict daily streamflow (river discharge) in river basins.
-The model is trained and evaluated on the CAMELS hydrological dataset, which provides meteorological forcings and streamflow observations for numerous catchments.
+The model is trained and evaluated on the [CAMELS](https://ral.ucar.edu/solutions/products/camels) hydrological dataset, which provides meteorological forcings and streamflow observations for 671 catchments in the United States.
 The goal is to explore the performance of LSTM-based models in a hydrological context, and compare the outcomes of training on a single basin versus multiple basins.

 ## Key Features and Goals

 - **LSTM Model for Streamflow**: Implements a single-layer LSTM neural network (using PyTorch) to model rainfall-runoff processes and predict daily streamflow from meteorological inputs.
 - **Single vs. Multiple Basin Training**: The project evaluates two scenarios:
-  - Single Basin Model: Train and test the model on data from one specific river basin (catchment).
+  - Single Basin Model: Train and test the model on data from one specific river basin by use of a basin ID.
-  - Multiple Basin Model: Train a generalized model using data from multiple basins to assess its broader applicability and performance across different catchments.
+  - Multiple Basin Model: Train a generalized model using data from multiple basins to assess its broader applicability.
 - **Hydrological Dataset (CAMELS)**: Utilizes the CAMELS dataset, which includes daily meteorological inputs (precipitation, temperature, etc.) and observed streamflow for hundreds of basins.
 This provides a rich, real-world dataset for training and evaluating the model.
 - **Model Evaluation**: Performance is measured using metrics like Nash–Sutcliffe Efficiency (NSE) and Mean Squared Error (MSE), providing insight into predictive accuracy.
 NSE is a standard efficiency coefficient in hydrology (NSE = 1 is perfect, NSE > 0.75 is typically considered a very good model.